peterzieba/5Vpld/README.md

 * Whitequark for putting together <a href="https://github.com/whitequark/prjbureau">Prjbureau</a>, which documents the fusemap for these devices, provides an ability to go from a .JED file to an .SVF, documentation and more.
 * Yosys
 * hoglet67 for putting together <a href="https://github.com/hoglet67/atf15xx_yosys">atf15xx_yosys</a>, which shows a workflow using yosys and provides a techmap.
+* ole00 for putting together [Afterburner](https://github.com/ole00/afterburner/) a modern, open-source device programmer that supports a majority of these devices
 * Countless other tips, tools, contributions and from all over the web and plenty of trial-and-error working around the quirks of WinCUPL and the fitters themselves.

 # References